rpjohnst/rpjohnst.github.io/_posts/2020-01-05-cell-field-projection.md

 ### Cell and its upgrades

 When all you want are a few references to a mutable object, there is a simpler alternative.
-The [`Cell`](cell) type started its life providing a very simple form of interior mutability.
+The [`Cell`][cell] type started its life providing a very simple form of interior mutability.
 You could wrap it around a small `Copy` type to give it `&T`-based `get` and `set` methods, in exchange for giving up direct access to the object itself.
 For example, [`Rc`][rc]'s internal reference count field must be mutable so it can be updated when references are created or dropped, but it is also inherently shared, so that field is represented as a `Cell<usize>`.

 [cell]: https://doc.rust-lang.org/std/cell/struct.Cell.html
 [rc]: https://doc.rust-lang.org/std/rc/struct.Rc.html